 In 2011, Headlands became one of the first International Dark Sky Parks in the world after completing a rigorous application and review process.
 Due to this prestigious designation, the park will stay dark and protected forever.
 With only a few dozen of these areas in the world, we’ll have to thank our lucky stars one is right here in our backyard.

 What Can You Do at a Dark Sky Park?

-Once guests have experienced what takes place at the Dark Sky Park at night, they have an opportunity to explore everything the park has to offer during peak daylight hours.
-Surprisingly, for a park titled “Dark Sky,” there may be even more daytime activities to participate in.
+Once guests experience what takes place at a dark sky park at night, they have an opportunity to explore everything the park has to offer during peak daylight hours.
+Surprising for a park with “Dark Sky” in its name, there are even more daytime activities to participate in.

 The park’s website notes that visitors may see native animals such as bald eagles, osprey, whitetail deer, wild turkeys, coyotes, and even black bears.
-And here’s the best part: admission is free!
+And here’s the best part — Admission is free!

 When Should You Visit a Dark Sky Park?

 Visitors are encouraged to visit throughout the darkest hours of the night for the best, unaltered sights, but Headlands Dark Sky Park is open 24 hours a day, year-round.